ros2/ros2_documentation/source/Contributing-To-ROS.rst

 If you notice a question on Robotics Stack Exchange that relates to an issue you have encountered, consider sharing what worked for you.
 If you aren't entirely sure your answer is correct, just say so.
 The community is there to help, and others will step in to clarify or add more detail if needed.
+Helping others is one of the fastest and most effective ways to improve your own ROS knowledge.
+Even if you do not immediately know the answer to a question, try to find a solution, and then post it as an answer.

 **Ready to contribute?**